csstools/postcss-plugins/CONTRIBUTING.md

 ## Creating a new plugin here

 - Follow the guide for submitting a pull request
-- Run `npm run get-me-going` if you want to start local development.
+- Run `npm run setup-workspace` if you want to start local development.
 - Run `npm run new-plugin` to create a new plugin.

 ```bash